 Belvedere Road, Leyton E10, accommodated two parallel rows of neat three bedroom terraced houses, some 'sporting' curved modish bay windows.
-Hard working middle class residents owned these houses and were proud of their street positioned off Leabridge Road to the right from the Bakers Arms.
-The first thing that 'struck' a stranger were the small front gardens, protected by brick walls, fences or sweet smelling petite white flowered privet hedges, and stylish gates.
+The hard working middle class residents who owned these houses were proud of their street which was positioned off Leabridge Road to the right of the Bakers Arms.
+The first thing that stood out to the stranger, were the small front gardens protected by brick walls, fences or sweet smelling petite white flowered privet hedges; and stylish gates.
 This was the custom of houses built not long before the Second World War - the classic modern 1930s style.

 Further down Leabridge Road, a long main road running across the top of Belvue from Whipps Cross to Hackney, lay the Hackney Marshes.
 Marring the nearby River Lea landscape, was the Lea Bridge Gas Works, a twentieth century maladroit monstrosity, built in 1853, which the local residents would prefer to forget existed on their door step.

 The area surrounding Belvedere Road was fairly new compared to where Janet lived.
 The Lyons' house was terraced, with the kitchen at bottom of the spacious hallway, opening onto the back garden.
 The dining room and front room were to the left; the stairs were to the right in front of and aproximately six feet from the street door.
 The dining room had ample casement doors opening onto the back garden and the front room had a large bay window.
 At the top of the stairs was a landing leading to the bathroom, at the back, and three bedrooms of which the smallest was Bert's study at the front, and the largest, the master bedroom, also at the front of the house.